research-technologies/hyrax_leaf/terraform/README.md

 terraform apply
 ```

-A suggested convention is to write the plan and state files to a location outside the repo, eg.
+A suggested convention is to write the plan to a location outside the repo,

 ```
 terraform init
-terraform plan -out /some_dir/myapp.tfplan terraform apply "/some_dir/myapp.tfplan" -state /some_dir/myapp.tfstate
+terraform plan -out /some_dir/myapp.tfplan

+terraform apply "/some_dir/myapp.tfplan"

 ```